Regularly checking your tyres is more important than you might think. Tyres play a crucial role in your car's road-handling and in keeping you safe.

 Momentarily losing control of your car as it skids on a wet road is an unnerving experience.
-It also highlights how much work your tyres do to keep you safe.
+It also highlights how much work your tyres do to avoid accidents.

-Dangerously bald tyres are one of the most common problems seen in the workshop, according to more than 80 per cent of RAC Auto Services technicians.
+Dangerously bald tyres are one of the most common problems seen when servicing a vehicle, according to more than 80 per cent of RAC Auto Services technicians.